codingburgas/cup-2022-yottabyte/html/DOCUMENTATION.md

 #### Where is it available?
 Our collaborative work took place in GitHub.
 The files were uploaded in the GitHub Repository of our project so they can be accessible for everyone.
 You can download the latest release from [GitHub releases](https://github.com/SSIvanov19/lathraea-rhodopaea/releases/download/v1.0.0/Release.zip) or the [download section](DOWNLOAD.md).
 #### Communication?
-Communication is realised through Teams and Discord.
+Communication is realised through Teams.
 Thanks to all the features and the provided visualization - on-screen communication and feedback are sufficiently complete.
 #### What technologies are used?
 The technologies we used are C++ as the programming language with which the code is written, Git and GitHub for collaborative work, Visual Studio 2019 - as an IDE, Teams and Discord - connection and communication, PowerPoint and Word - for presentation and word documentation and Doxygen - for doxygen documentation.